edhowler/axiegov-treasury-dashboard/README.md

 ## Usage

 1. Enter your API key in the dashboard
-2. Select the start and end dates for the analysis
+2. Select a specific date for the analysis
 3. Click "Download and Analyze Data" to fetch and process the treasury data
 4. View the generated charts and statistics on the analysis page